-SBI keen on picking up stake in Yes Bank; RBI wants strategic investor to stay for at least 3 yrs
+SBI to pick up 49 pc stake in Yes Bank; RBI wants strategic investor to stay for at least 3 yrs

 New Delhi, Mar 06: A strategic investor like SBI will have to pick up 49 per cent stake in Yes Bank and stay invested for at least three years, as per the RBI's draft scheme of reconstruction for the crisis-hit lender announced on Friday.